h3rald/h3rald/contents/conver.md

 ### Specification

+This section contains the formal specification of the Convergent Versioning system, (_ConVer_).

-The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).
+The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this section are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

-#### Format
+#### Canonical Format

-Convergent Versions MUST be expressed using a single, two-byte value written in hexadecimal notation.
+ConVer releases SHOULD be expressed using a single, two-byte value written in hexadecimal notation.
+Alternative representations MAY be used as described later on in this document, although the Canonical Format is RECOMMENDED.

-Such value MAY be formatted using any of the following notations:
+Such value MAY be formatted using one of the following notations:

 - four hexadecimal digits OPTIONALLY prepended by `0x` or `$`.
 - "v", followed by three hexadecimal digits, followed by "-", followed by one hexadecimal digit.